ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 If you want to try, you’ll need the same 32-bit EFI trick as with the standard Ubuntu instructions to get the USB stick to boot.
 It installs fine though and you can dual-boot with Windows.
 Sleep/suspend and cameras don’t work.

-### Windows 10
+### Windows

-As well as Linux-based operating systems, I have done several reinstalls of Windows 10 over my time playing with this tablet.
-While you would think Windows would provide the best experience on the tablet, as of January 2021 and Windows 10 20H2, there are several problems.
-Principally, the touchscreen, audio and cameras do not appear to work, despite scouring the web for suitable drivers.
+The Linx 1010B tablets came with Windows 8 preinstalled, and were supported up to Windows 10 19H1.
+If you're having problems with your device but want to stick with Windows, or you've installed Linux, found it wasn't for you and want to go back, the easiest way is to install Linx's own custom Windows recovery image.
+This is Windows 10 Home 32-bit 19H1 with all the Linx tablet drivers included, and you can download it from [this link provided by Linx tech support](https://mega.nz/#!HUYV1IzZ!Gu5qiTjHZOS5TbzDg5z6dZD9RA7QRqKokz2Tkp3gyx4).
+I have a backup [here](https://ianrenton-my.sharepoint.com/:u:/p/ian/ERPcCpwHpZtOvUg8SP5lmk0BXSpPIXfH8KnKG0fJj6d1vQ?e=OeQluk) just in case they take it offline for any reason.

-Since LINX have dropped support for this tablet, I don't imagine any support for current versions of Windows 10 or 11 will be forthcoming.
+From that base, you should be able to install updates to the current version of Windows 10 and keep everything working.
+I would recommend this approach rather than using a fresh download of Windows 10 21H2 direct from Microsoft, as the latter install will be missing several key drivers including touchscreen, audio and cameras.
+Despite scouring the web, I have yet to identify good sources for driver downloads to restore the missing functionality when installing Windows this way.

-The last recovery image we know about from the manufacturer can be downloaded [here](https://mega.nz/#!HUYV1IzZ!Gu5qiTjHZOS5TbzDg5z6dZD9RA7QRqKokz2Tkp3gyx4); I have a backup [here](https://ianrenton-my.sharepoint.com/:u:/p/ian/ERPcCpwHpZtOvUg8SP5lmk0BXSpPIXfH8KnKG0fJj6d1vQ?e=OeQluk) just in case they take it offline for any reason.
-This is Windows 10 Home 32-bit 19H1 with Linx tablet drivers included, and should work although I have not yet personally tried it.
+The Linx 1010B does not meet the minimum system requirements for Windows 11.
+Amongst other problems, Windows 11 drops support for 32-bit processors&mdash;although the tablet processor is technically 64-bit, the Linux "hack" of using a 32-bit EFI boot image has never worked with Windows.
+If you use Windows, plan to stay on Windows 10.

 ### Ubuntu versions earlier than 18.04